ita-social-projects/WHAT-MobileClient/README.md

 ---

 ## Table of Contents

-> If your `README` has a lot of info, section headers might be nice.

 - [About the project](#About-the-project)
 - [Prerequisites](#Prerequisites)
 - [Documentation](#Documentation)
 - [License](#license)
 ---

 ## About the project